-The Chimney is perhaps one of the most well-known and photographed attractions in Labuan.
-Measuring over 32 m (106 ft) in height, the structure is made from over 23,000 pieces of red bricks imported from England.
+The Labuan Chimney is a well-known and often-photographed attraction on the island.
+Measuring over 32 m (106 ft) in height, the imposing structure is made from over 23,000 pieces of red bricks imported from England.

 It was built in the early 1900s when coal mining was at its peak in Tanjung Kubong under the administration of the British North Borneo Chartered Company.

-The Chimney was originally thought to be a ventilation shaft.
-However, recent excavations revealed no tunnel beneath and no traces of smoke or burning to suggest its use as a chimney as popularly believed, making the tower’s existence and purpose a puzzle.
+The Labuan Chimney was originally thought to be a ventilation shaft.
+However, recent excavations revealed no tunnel beneath and no traces of smoke or burning to suggest its use as a chimney as popularly believed, making the tower’s existence and purpose a mystery.

 Various theories have been put forth regarding its existence.
 Some say it used to be a bell tower for signalling the arrival of ships while others claim it was a lighthouse due to its location near the ocean and the existence of an adjacent port called Raffles Anchorage.

-Whatever one believes, this local landmark has become an intriguing mystery that continues to fascinate locals and visitors alike.
+Whatever one believes, this beautiful landmark is an intriguing puzzle that continues to fascinate locals and visitors alike.

 There is also a museum and information centre within the complex detailing the coal mining industry in Tanjung Kubong going back to 1847.